• Skip to primary navigation

 Classic American-style Goulash is typically made with macaroni pasta and beef, then combined with a tomato sauce.

-Plus it is filled with protein and fiber, so satisfying, and only 30 minutes to assemble.
+Plus it's filled with protein and fiber and only takes 30 minutes to assemble.

 preparation of lentil goulash in hot skillet